rajeevsahu123/Einsite-Data-Science-Hiring-Challenge/README.md

 # Einsite-Data-Science-Hiring-Challenge
-To predict the cab fare
+The problem statement was to predict the cab fare based on geographical features